 Staple carpet in place

-After realizing that Louie was indeed going to enjoy the ramp, I needed to make the ramp more permanent, by stapling the carpet.
+After realizing that Louie was indeed going to enjoy the dog ramp, I needed to make it more permanent, by stapling the carpet.
 The bottom portion of the carpet was cut and tucked much like you would wrap a present.
 You can see the little corner I cut off on the left.

 Did you know Louie has a bad heart? yep, he’s been on several heart meds.
 The things I do for that baby.